Aashritha27/mobileapp.course/docs/making-another-release.rst

 Making a release has the following advantages:

 #.
-At the end of each module for this course4, we have create a new release branch.
+At the end of each module for this course, we have create a new release branch.
 This way, students can refer to where they are as a snapshot to compare what has been changed from 1 module to the other.
 #.
 Similarly, for our Mobile Learning App as a software product, we also make release for each set of feature(s) we have added, such that we can fallback to previous version if there is any issue.